JCMais/node-libcurl/README.md

   clang: error: no such file or directory: '/usr/include'
 ```

-If that is the case, it's because newer versions of the Command Line Tools do not add the `/usr/include` folder by default.
+If that is the case, it's because newer versions of the Command Line Tools does not add the `/usr/include` folder by default.
 Check [Xcode 10 release notes](https://developer.apple.com/documentation/xcode_release_notes/xcode_10_release_notes#3035624) for details.

 To fix this you need to install the separated package for the headers file:
 ```
 open /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg
 ```

 To ignore the UI and install directly from the command line, use:
 ```
 sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /